Ultimate Guide to Social Work Careers UK

 — Pass a criminal records check

-— Meet the professional standards set by Social Work England
+— Meet the professional standards set by Accreditation Body

 Additional Requirements

-You will be expected to adhere to the professional standards and code of ethics outlined by Social Work England.
+You will be expected to adhere to the professional standards and code of ethics outlined by accreditation body for social workers.
 This includes maintaining up-to-date knowledge of relevant legislation and best practices, demonstrating professional competence, and engaging in regular supervision and reflection.

 Different Types of Social Work Roles